 Make a Sailing Ship Centerpiece

 Kids will love helping to assemble this large sailing ship centerpiece, which is reminiscent of the vessels that brought Colonists to the new world.
 It's a cinch to make and will definitely bring a boatload of fun to any Thanksgiving table.
-Make your own with our step-by-step instructions.

 Inspire Their Inner Chef

 Kids love desserts and they also love to help out in the kitchen.
-Help them grow their culinary skills by whipping up one of our 40 fall-inspired dessert recipes together.
+Help them grow their culinary skills by whipping up one of our 50 fall-inspired dessert recipes together.

 Easily turn a gourd, pipe cleaners and felt sheets into a cute character for your Thanksgiving table.
-Get crafting with the step-by-step instructions from our friends at HGTV Magazine.
+Get crafting with the step-by-step instructions below from our friends at HGTV Magazine.

 Set Up a Snack-Mix Station

 Save kids from hunger and boredom while waiting on Thanksgiving dinner by setting up a fun snack-mix station where they can help themselves to a custom sweet-and-salty creation topped by their own artwork.
 Kids can munch on their custom mix during the Thanksgiving festivities or take their container home as a party favor.
-Get step-by-step instructions.